Cookie Consent

 What is an automatic renewal clause?

-An automatic renewal clause is a provision within a contract stipulating that a contract will automatically renew for a subsequent term unless one of the parties provides prior notice emphasizing their intention to discontinue the partnership.
+An automatic renewal clause states that a contract will automatically renew unless one of the parties provides prior notice to discontinue the partnership.
+Such clauses are used in recurring contracts such as house leases, vendor agreements, subscriptions, and memberships.

-An automatic renewal clause typically specifies the length of the subsequent renewal term, the notice period required for termination or non-renewal, and any other conditions that may apply.
+An auto-renewal clause specifies the length of the subsequent renewal term, the notice period required for termination or non-renewal, and any other conditions that may apply.

-For example, a provision may state that a contract will renew for another year automatically unless one party provides written notice of termination at least 30 days before the current term's expiration date.
-If the party misses that notification window, it may get stuck in another renewal cycle.
-This is usually the point where companies get into disputes or pursue other termination options that are typically more expensive than simply canceling before renewal.
+For example, if, in contrast, there is a provision stating that “the contract will renew next year automatically, unless one party provides a written notice of termination at least 30 days before the current term's expiration date,” in this case if the party fails to terminate the contract, they may get stuck in another renewal cycle.

 Also Read: Contract Renewal Process: Strategy + Best Practices